The story

 , why did we get it?

-Although it's working on Postman, However, the browser's behavior is a bit different, and here's the full story:
+Although it's working on Postman, However, the browser's behaviour is a bit different, and here's the full story:

 The Vue app is served from localhost:5173